Pelto/going-serverless-workshop/README.md

 * [AWS CLI](https://aws.amazon.com/cli/)

-### Configuring your Amazon Account
+### Configuring your AWS Account

-We will work a lot with Cloudformation in this lab, as the templates that you will be deploying will create and update [IAM](http://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html) resources you will need to make sure that you have a user that has IAM access rights.
+We will work a lot with CloudFormation in this lab, as the templates that you will be deploying will create and update [IAM](http://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html) resources you will need to make sure that you have a user that has IAM access rights.

 The scripts that we will be using need to be able to use the [AWS CLI](https://aws.amazon.com/cli/), so please make sure you have it installed and configured.
 If you are running on mac you can install in with homebrew (`brew install awscli`)